 Covariates used for confounding control include maternal age at pregnancy end date (date of delivery), an indicator variable for season of vaccination (months September-January defined as in-season and all other months defined as off-season), and a composite high-risk indicator which is the union of several variables that are risk factors for pre-term birth.
-The composite high-risk factor (to be described in the SAP) includes evidence of any of the following conditions: prior preterm birth or prior preterm labor; preterm labor during the current pregnancy; tobacco or smoking cessation medications; multiple gestation; pre-existing hypertension, gestational hypertension, eclampsia, preeclampsia, or use of anti-hypertensive medications; substance abuse, alcohol use, or drug dependency; recent prior live birth delivery; assisted reproduction; evidence of short cervix (lower part of uterus) or cervix shortening; placenta previa; gestational diabetes, diabetes, or use of diabetic medications; infections including COVID-19, urinary tract infections, sexually transmitted infections, or a Outcome to be evaluated using RCA.
-A 21-day risk window will also be evaluated in a secondary analysis for the cohort study.
+The composite high-risk factor (to be described in the SAP) includes evidence of any of the following conditions: prior preterm birth or prior preterm labor; preterm labor during the current pregnancy; tobacco or smoking cessation medications; multiple gestation; pre-existing hypertension, gestational hypertension, eclampsia, preeclampsia, or use of anti-hypertensive medications; substance abuse, alcohol use, or drug dependency; recent prior live birth delivery; assisted reproduction; evidence of short cervix (lower part of uterus) or cervix shortening; placenta previa; gestational diabetes, diabetes, or use of diabetic medications; infections including COVID-19, urinary tract infections, sexually transmitted infections, or certain vaginal infections (including bacterial vaginosis or trichomoniasis); magnesium sulfate injection; encounter for high-risk pregnancy.